cloudvista/vaa/readme.md

 g)	RPC groupings – representing transactions
 h)	RPCs specific to a VistA from cross-VistA RPCs

-DELIVERABLES:
+Deliverables:
 A.	Traffic Analysis Reports for three production VistAs
 B.	Cross VistA Traffic Analysis Report

-### Analysis of Use of Key VistA Clients
+### Analysis of Key VistA Applications

-Based on the traffic and client types isolated during the VistA traffic analysis, the Analysis Team shall produce a detailed Client Traffic Analysis of the operation of three of the most used VistA point-of-care applications ("Clients").
-CPRS shall be one of the three; the remaining two shall be chosen after project start based on client usage.
-All three reports shall be composed in GitHub compatible markdown with embedded graphics where appropriate.
-The Analysis Team shall store the three reports in a git in the VA Enterprise GitHub.
+Based on the traffic and client types isolated during the VistA traffic analysis, the Analysis Team shall produce a detailed Client Traffic Analysis of the operation of three of the most used VistA Applications ("Clients").
+CPRS shall be one of the three; the remaining two shall be chosen based on client usage.
 All client analyses must be validated and verifiable in a demonstrable way, matching RPC flows to specific client screens and typical tasks.
-The Contractor shall document the verification and validation of the analysis and provide a Client Traffic Analysis Validation and Verification Report.
+The Analysis Team shall document the verification and validation of the analysis and provide a Client Traffic Analysis Validation and Verification Report.

 The per Client Traffic Analysis shall include:
 a)	User volumes and types.
 User types shall capture clinical care specialties and roles.